Introduction to Zoology

 Zoology is the division of biology that deals with the animal kingdom.
 It is the scientific study related to the entire species of the animal kingdom.

 Later, Aristotle divided animals into two classes: one with red-blood and another without such as insects and crustaceans.
-Then, he further classified creatures into those which were able to walk, flow and swim.
+Then, he further classified creatures into those who were able to walk, flow and swim.

 These developments were synthesized in Charles Darwin’s theory of evolution by natural selection.
 In the year 1859, Charles Robert Darwin presented the theory of organic evolution along with its observational evidence.